-- 1. The Controls communication network shall utilize BACnet communications protocol operating over a standard Ethernet LAN and operate at a minimum speed of 100 Mb/sec. - The networks shall utilize only copper and optical fiber communication media as appropriate and shall comply with applicable codes, ordinances and regulations. - 3.
+- 1. The Controls communication network shall utilize BACnet communications protocol operating over a standard Ethernet LAN and operate at a minimum speed of 100 Mb/sec. - 2.
+The networks shall utilize only copper and optical fiber communication media as appropriate and shall comply with applicable codes, ordinances and regulations.
+They may also utilize digital wireless technologies as appropriate to the application and if approved by the VA. - 3.
 All necessary telephone lines, ISDN lines and internet Service Provider services and connections will be provided by the VA.